jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * I make the input on line 7 in ``test_project_name.py`` to :doc:`True </data_structures/booleans/booleans>` to make it fail and back to :doc:`False </data_structures/booleans/booleans>` to make it pass with the terminal responding to each change
 * I can press ``ctrl`` + ``c`` on the keyboard in the terminal to stop the tests at anytime

-How to Deactivate a Virtual Environment
+how to Deactivate a Virtual Environment
 ========================================

 type the following in a terminal with an active `virtual environment <https://docs.python.org/3/glossary.html#term-virtual-environment>`_ ::

   deactivate

-How to Activate a Virtual Environment
+how to Activate a Virtual Environment
 ========================================

 Make sure you are in the directory that contains the `virtual environment <https://docs.python.org/3/glossary.html#term-virtual-environment>`_ for example ``project_name`` and type the following in the terminal::